Current Graduate Students

 José Chavez is a PhD Student in Comparative Literature, specializing in Media Theory and Visual Culture.
 He is interested in intellectual histories of computation, information theory, and cybernetics, across the Americas and Asia.
 His work attempts to bridge these histories and genealogies with theories and works in visual culture.

-Graduate Affiliate - Rhetoric and Public Culture, entered 2012
+Graduate Affiliate - History, entered 2021

 beatrice.choi@u.northwestern.edu